 The Phi Beta Kappa Society, the nation’s most prestigious academic honor society, announces today the inaugural recipients of a new undergraduate scholarship program designed to connect promising liberal arts and sciences students with opportunities in public service.

 Selected from over 600 applicants attending Phi Beta Kappa chapter institutions across the nation, the Key into Public Service Scholars hail from 14 states and three countries.
 The students display a wide variety of academic interests, ranging from a math and history double major to an economics major minoring in environmental science.
-Each scholar will receive a $5,000 undergraduate scholarship and take part in a virtual convening in late June to provide them with training, mentoring, and reflection on pathways into active citizenship in the tradition of Phi Beta Kappa’s founders.
+Each scholar will receive a $5,000 undergraduate scholarship and take part in a virtual convening in late June to provide them with training, mentoring, and reflection on pathways into active citizenship.

 It is a critical time to educate a new generation about government and inspire them to consider a career in public service.
 Only 6 percent of the roughly 2 million permanent, full-time federal employees are under the age of 30, a number that has declined from 9% since 2010.